Submit Article

 What Were the Facts of This Case?

-The respondent was a 34-year-old Singaporean at the time of the offences.
-The victim was his wife, who lived with him at the material time.
-At the time of the offending conduct, the respondent was subject to a PPO issued on 18 September 2014 under s 65 of the Women’s Charter.
+The Respondent, Satesh s/o Navarlan, was 34 years old at the time of the offences.
+The victim was his wife, who lived with him in the same flat.
+At the material time, the Respondent was subject to a Personal Protection Order (PPO) issued on 18 September 2014 under s 65 of the Women’s Charter.
 The PPO restrained him from using family violence against his wife.
-The existence of the PPO was central to the sentencing analysis because it reflected that the legal system had already determined that the respondent posed a risk of domestic violence and had imposed protective measures.
+Despite this legal protection, the Respondent committed violent acts against his wife in the early hours of 1 February 2018.

-The incident did not end there.
-Their daughter told the respondent’s father about what happened.
-The father tried to separate the respondent and his wife.
-The wife attempted to call the police using her hand-phone, but the respondent snatched the phone and threw it on the floor, preventing her from making the call.
-The wife and daughter fled the flat and then called the police.
-The wife was found to have tenderness over multiple areas, including the left cheek, forehead, left side of the neck, and left chest wall with thoracic region.
-She was discharged with medication for contusions.
-After the incident, she sought refuge at a community shelter and did not return home to live with the respondent.
-The court also noted that she decided to file for divorce shortly after the assault.
+During the incident, the couple’s daughter witnessed the violence.
+The daughter later informed the Respondent’s father about what had happened.
+The father attempted to separate the Respondent and his wife.
+The wife tried to call the police using her hand-phone, but the Respondent snatched it and threw it on the floor before she could make the call.
+The wife and daughter fled the flat and subsequently contacted the police.
+As a result of the assaults, the wife suffered contusions and tenderness over multiple areas including the left cheek, forehead, left side of the neck, and left chest wall/thoracic region.
+She was discharged with medication.
+After the incident, she sought refuge at a community shelter and did not return to live with the Respondent.

 How Did the Court Analyse the Issues?